kellyinfortech/airbnb-clone-project/README.md

 - **Why it's important:** Protects sensitive data from interception and tampering.

 ### 5. Input Validation & Sanitization

+---

+## 🔄 CI/CD Pipeline

+CI/CD (Continuous Integration and Continuous Deployment) pipelines automate the process of building, testing, and deploying code.
+They help ensure that new changes are reliably integrated into the main codebase and deployed without manual intervention.

+### 🔧 Why It's Important
+- **Consistency:** Automates testing and deployment, reducing human error.
+- **Speed:** Enables faster development cycles with automated deployments.
+- **Quality Assurance:** Runs tests on each commit to detect bugs early.
+- **Team Collaboration:** Ensures that every team member works on a tested, up-to-date codebase.

+### 🛠️ Tools Used
+- **GitHub Actions:** Automates testing, building, and deployment workflows.
+- **Docker:** Ensures consistent environments across development, testing, and production.
+- **Docker Compose:** Simplifies multi-container setups (e.g., app + database + Redis).
+- **Heroku / AWS / DigitalOcean:** Possible deployment targets for hosting the app.

+---

 - **What it does:** Filters and validates incoming data.
 - **How it's implemented:** Validation rules at all API endpoints.
 - **Why it's important:** Prevents injection attacks (SQLi, XSS, etc.).